Cheesetouched/thirdweb-edition-drop-embed/README.md

-# Customisable Thirdweb Bundle Drop Embed
+# Customisable Thirdweb Edition Drop Embed

 ### Why?
 > I released my first NFT drop a few weeks ago using Thirdweb.
 I loved the experience - especially, the embed!
 But I wanted to make a few customisations, to